-from our promo for this show
+for our promo for this concert

 [Fountain, NC] The Boston-based bluegrass quartet Mile Twelve plays a concert of traditional and original bluegrass at Fountain General Store on Saturday, September 24.

 “This is one of the best new bluegrass bands in New England,” said Alex Albright, Fountain General Store.
 They will be featured in three showcase events at the International Bluegrass Music Association’s World of Bluegrass, staged in Raleigh Sept.
 26 -Oct.
 1.